syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 ## Add title

-You can add a [`title`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/title.html) to the chart to provide quick information to the user about the data plotted in the chart.
-The title in chart can be set as below.
+You can add a [`title`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/title.html) to the chart to provide quick information to users about the data plotted in the chart.
+The title to chart can be set as demonstrated in the following code snippet.

 {% highlight dart %}